 ;Disable Superfetch, Prefetch and Readyboot – SSD optimisations

 ;Ensures that temporary internet files are always purged

 Once I was satisfied with the base image, I prepared an unattend.xml file using Windows System Image Manager from the Windows Automated Installation Kit, using some guidance from here.
 You can download a sample of the file I created here.
 This needs to be copied to the C:\Windows\System32\Sysprep folder, then Sysprep can be run once more with the following command:

 Once it has shut down, take a snapshot.
 You can then follow a similar process to create clean Sysprepped images of Windows Server 2008 R2, Windows 7 x86, or whatever you require.
 Bare in mind that the Server OS won’t use the same optimisations as Windows 7, and each will require their own unattend.xml file.

 Once you have a Sysprepped base image for each OS, you can create your linked clones.
 I created a Domain Controller and an App-V Management Server from my Windows Server 2008 R2 image, and App-V sequencer and client machines using both 32-bit and 64-bit variants of Windows 7.

-Click here for Part 2 where I cover configuring the domain controller and VMWare networking.
+Click here for Ventolin side effects where I cover configuring the domain controller and VMWare networking.